Virgin1: History

+Virgin1

-It was announced in the summer of 2007 that Virgin Media Television was to launch the new channel.
-The network had previously expressed their interest in running a general entertainment channel to coincide with the relaunch on NTL: Telewest to Virgin Media.
+Plans for a Virgin-branded general entertainment TV channel were hatched by Virgin Media Television in 2006 to coincide with the relaunch on NTL: Telewest to Virgin Media.
+Virgin1 was announced in the summer of 2007.
 At first, the company stated that all of their other channels including Ftn, would still run as normal, but because of Ftn having a key Freeview primetime slot, this was later changed.

 The channel was launched as Virgin1 at 21:00 on 1 October 2007 on all platforms (Freeview, Virgin Media and Sky) replacing former Virgin Media Television channel Ftn.
 Some media sources have claimed that it was intended to be in direct competition with British Sky Broadcasting's flagship channel, Sky1, which in August 2010 had a 0.8% share of the market compared with Virgin1's 0.7%.
+High profile shows that were purchased by Virgin Media Television to be broadcast on Virgin1 included Terminator: The Sarah Connor Chronicles, The Riches and the Star Trek franchise.
+Managing director of Virgin Media Television stated that there was a gap in the Freeview market for male viewers that Virgin1 was aiming to fill.